 Yum!!!
-Thanks to many sponsors, our food fundraiser will feature a tasty and diverse menu.
+Thanks to many sponsors, our 2017 food fundraiser features a tasty and diverse menu.

-Get a fresh grilled brat from Louie’s Finer Foods or a jumbo hot dog served with all the fixings and served on deli fresh buns from Schmitz Economart.
-Have a grilled cheese sandwich, made fresh and hot to your order with fresh cheese from Burnett Diary Cooperative.
-Add a bowl of delicious gourmet tomato soup from Greener’s Reel ‘em Inn.
+Visitors can enjoy a fresh grilled brat from Louie’s Finer Foods and jumbo hot dogs served with all the fixings and served on deli fresh buns from Schmitz Economart.
+People also can enjoy a grilled cheese sandwich, made fresh and hot to order with fresh cheese from Burnett Diary Cooperative.
+Many added a bowl of delicious gourmet tomato soup from Greener’s Reel ‘em Inn.

-There will also be Old Dutch potato chips, cookies, apples, beef sticks, plus a wide selection of soft drinks and bottled water from Bernick’s Beverage & Vending, coffee and milk (White & Chocolate).
+Visitors can also expect Old Dutch potato chips, cookies, apples, plus a wide selection of soft drinks and bottled water from Bernick’s Beverage & Vending, coffee and milk (White & Chocolate).

-All food sales will benefit Hunt Hill as part of our fundraiser.
-So come hungry and enjoy!
+Food sales benefit Hunt Hill as part of our fundraiser.
+Come hungry and enjoy!

 The Prairie Fling Kids Area will be its biggest and best this year!
-Pint-sized festival-goers enoyed the following activities in 2016:
+Pint-sized festival-goers will enjoy the following activities in 2017: